edalzell/statamic-charge/DOCUMENTATION.md

 #### Updating Billing Information ####

 You can have your users update their own payment information or change which plan they are on.
-Use the `charge:update_billing_form` tag and pass in the Stripe `custormer_id` as a parameter.
+Use the `charge:update_customer_form` tag and pass in the Stripe `custormer_id` as a parameter.

 Like the charge, this form requires the `charge:js` tag to be on the page so that the Stripe token can be generated.
 If you want to redirect after success, pass a `redirect` url.

 As w/ the payment form, remember **NOT** to put `name` fields on the CC form inputs so they aren't send to the server at all.

-You can also update the Statamic user information by using the `charge:update_user_form`.
-This allows your users to update their own user & billing/plan information.
 Example:

 ```